GoogleCloudPlatform/cluster-health-scanner/README.md

 Go to the [_'Default Configuration'_ section](#default-configuration) for an
 example of a full configuration file.

-Below are the configuration options that are used for the Health Runner.
+The following are the Health Runner configuration options:

 ##### `health_runner.name`